explain what love is. action, emotion, feeling, or fruit

 How?

 We put it on (see Colossians 3:14) and live in it (see 1 John 4:16).
-It is important to love deeply and forgive each other (see 1 Peter 4:8).
+It is crucial to love deeply and forgive each other (see 1 Peter 4:8).
 We are to be genuine (see Romans 12:9) by honoring others and putting them above ourselves (see Romans 12:10).
 Ultimately, the greatest act of love is to be willing to die for someone else (see John 15:13).

 Why God loves us.

 The second reason why God loves us is that he chose to die for us.
-We already learned that Bible (John 15:30) tells us the greatest act of love is to lay down your life for someone else.
-And that is exactly what Jesus did.
+We already learned that the Bible (John 15:30) tells us the greatest act of love is to lay down your life for someone else.
+And that is precisely what Jesus did.
 He died so that we would not have to.
 His death was necessary to forgive our sins and allow us to be with Him forever.

 For God loved the world so much that he gave his only Son.
 God gave his Son so that whoever believes in him may not be lost, but have eternal life.
 God did not send his Son into the world to judge the world guilty, but to save the world through him.